maxmohash/bart-etd-checker/README.md

 `source venv/bin/activate`

-Now to run the parser just type in virtualenv
+### Now to get the BART ETD just type in virtualenv or in terminal directly:

 `python bartetdchecker.py`